WebAssembly/module-linking/proposals/module-linking/Explainer.md

 section ordering: all Import Sections must precede all Module and Instance Sections.

-The ModuleCode Section is placed right before the Code Section.
-This ensures that ModuleCode can be stream-compiled just like the Code Section given the immutable compilation environment created by the preceding sections.
-The ModuleCode Section precedes the Code Section so that the bytestream order mirrors instantiation order which may allow better parallelization under some execution strategies.

 As an example, the text module:
 ```wasm
 (module